sergey-shandar/public/notes/economics.md

   1.  $1,000,000 with 100%,
   2.  $3,000,000 with 50%.
   Poor people will most likely make the first choice.
 Rich people can afford to take the second choice and win on average.

+## Anti investment economy

+An anti-investment economy is one in which businesses usually have enough money to participate in the economy.
+It is hard to find a business that would like to accept investment.